-- been re-trafficked to Spain50. - 3.4.6 Brikena Puka of Vatra also told the Home Office FFM 2022 that 'Without support from the system and family, VOT are preyed upon by traffickers who promise accommodation, food and support, but then they are forced into the sex trade and, to keep them, the traffickers begin to threaten their children or they tell the VOT that their children will be harmed if they do not work in prostitution for the traffickers.
-So they are forced to become prostitutes.'51 - 3.4.7 Erion Prendi of SHKEJ, an NGO which 'takes action towards societies and vulnerable groups promoting rights, facilitating social integration, and taking part in developing their future'52, told the Home Office FFM 2022 that the group were only aware of VOT (women and girls) being re-trafficked within Albania once they had returned after being trafficked abroad.
-The source stated that 'Once they have returned they have been trafficked in Albania especially to the seaside in the summer, and in the winter into big cities [mainly for prostitution].'53 Referring to re-trafficking, an official from D&E similarly stated that exploitation of VOT mostly occurred in Albania54. - 3.4.8 The Home Office FFM 2022 team were told by the official from Tjeter Vizion that of the 117 cases they had assisted in the past 2 years, they had identified 6 cases of re-trafficking (4 men and 2 women)55.
-An official from the Ministry of Interior said that, based on statistics since 2013, there had not been more than 3 or 4 cases of re-trafficking, adding that reintegration services were crucial to prevent its reoccurrence56.
+- 7.4.5 Brikena Puka of Vatra told the Home Office FFM 2022 that, to prevent retrafficking, they continued to follow-up and offer support even after women had left their service.
+The same source noted that about 2% of beneficiaries [it was not clear what this percentage amounted to in absolute numbers] who left the programme said they did not want any further contact, but that Vatra did not know if this was because they had been re-trafficked or because they were 'just living their own life.'
+However, they suspected at least one former VOT, who had left their programme after 6 months, had been re-trafficked to Spain. - 7.4.6 Brikena Puka of Vatra also told the Home Office FFM 2022 that 'Without support from the system and family, VOT are preyed upon by traffickers who promise accommodation, food and support, but then they are forced into the sex trade and, to keep them, the traffickers begin to threaten their children or they tell the VOT that their children will be harmed if they do not work in prostitution for the traffickers.
+So they are forced to become prostitutes.'51 - 7.4.7 Erion Prendi of SHKEJ, an NGO which 'takes action towards societies and vulnerable groups promoting rights, facilitating social integration, and taking part in developing their future'52, told the Home Office FFM 2022 that the group were only aware of VOT (women and girls) being re-trafficked within Albania once they had returned after being trafficked abroad.
+The source stated that 'Once they have returned they have been trafficked in Albania especially to the seaside in the summer, and in the winter into big cities [mainly for prostitution].'53 Referring to re-trafficking, an official from D&E similarly stated that exploitation of VOT mostly occurred in Albania. - The Home Office FFM 2022 team were told by the official from Tieter Vizion 7.4.8 that of the 117 cases they had assisted in the past 2 years, they had identified 6 cases of re-trafficking (4 men and 2 women).
+An official from the Ministry of Interior said that, based on statistics since 2013, there had not been more than 3 or 4 cases of re-trafficking, adding that reintegration services were crucial to prevent its reoccurrence.
 The official from Key Adviser indicated that, of the cases it had supported (450 in 2020 and 2021). none had been re-trafficked.
 However, the official added that '... there is frequent migration, individuals going and coming back.
-So this is evidence of re-trafficking even if they don't recognise it as such...'57 - 3.4.9 The Home Office FFM 2022 team were told by the official from the General Directorate of State Police that, although it happened, re-trafficking was 'rare', adding that most victims were women and that it occurred '... due to different reasons including societal attitudes towards women and girls.
-If links in the chain don't work properly women and girls are forced to go back into trafficking.^{'58} According to the official from Caritas Albania, 'Sometimes re-trafficking is the choice of women and girls.
-For example, when the reintegration process is not going well or the girl might find it difficult to follow the re-integration plan.'
-The same source added that 'Women are voluntarily seeking out trafficking.
-They no longer need to have coercion or force as women have no choice.
-For us they are VOT... they re-enter (trafficking) because of the economic situation or because of the difficulties of being accepted into society.'59
+So this is evidence of re-trafficking even if they don't recognise it as such...'57 - 7.4.9 The Home Office FFM 2022 team were told by the official from the General Directorate of State Police that, although it happened, re-trafficking was 'rare', adding that most victims were women and that it occurred '... due to different reasons including societal attitudes towards women and girls.
+If links in the chain don't work properly women and girls are forced to go back

-50 Home Office, 'Report of a FFM, October 2022' (page 66), December 2022 51 Home Office, 'Report of a FFM, October 2022' (page 65), December 2022
+&lt;sup>49 Home Office, 'Report of a FFM, October 2022' (page 20), December 2022 Home Office, 'Report of a FFM, October 2022' (page 66), December 2022 Home Office, 'Report of a FFM, October 2022' (page 65), December 2022

-52 SHKEJ, About Us | SHKEJ |, no date
+SHKEJ, About Us | SHKEJ |, no date